Published: Tammy 5 January 1980 to 22 March 1980

 Following a misunderstanding, Angela and Honey think Wendy tricked them out of their chance to meet their heartthrob Gregg Vanderley, who is Stella’s co-star.
 After this, their spite grows even worse.
 They try to frame Wendy for stealing exam papers.
 When this fails, they trick Wendy into an old tower and intend her to have a nasty accident.
 Wendy breaks her wrist because of this.
 The doctor has her stay off school until further notice.

 But even while laid up in bed with a broken wrist, poor Wendy gets no respite from being constantly compared to her sister.
 Instead of offering sympathy, Wendy’s mother scolds her for missing out on the end-of-term school exams because of her injury while Stella always came out top in them.
-All the same, it is just as well the bullies’ trick had Wendy miss the exams, because the constant comparison with Stella and the bullying had inevitably impeded her progress during the term.
-From the sound of things, the parents have been getting reports that Wendy is not doing well at school.

 While in bed, Wendy ponders over another thing she has noticed: Stella has not contacted her family of late, not even when she was in the neighbourhood recently with Vanderley.
-Also, the TV network is running repeats of Goldengirl instead of the new season, which Wendy finds suspicious.
+Also, the TV network is running repeats of Goldengirl instead of the new season, which Wendy finds strange.
 So Wendy takes advantage of her remaining time off school to go to London and do some investigating.

 Despite the depths she has sunk to, Stella cannot bear the thought of going home and facing her parents, or what people are going to say behind her back.
 But it is here that Wendy finds a whole new confidence when she persuades Stella to do so.
 She gets very bold and assertive in not taking “no” for an answer and insisting on taking Stella home.
 And screw what people are going to say; Wendy loudly describes what she has been through at school to illustrate that if she can put up with that sort of treatment, Stella can too.
 Stella listens, and begs Wendy to go on helping her.
 Wendy does more in that regard when their prideful parents start whining about what the neighbours will say when they hear what happened.
 Wendy retorts, “Bother the neighbours!”
 She describes the situation she found Stella in and says, “Would you rather I’d left Stella where she was, Mum?”
 The parents are humbled at this and offer comfort to Stella.
 Once Stella recovers, she becomes determined to work her way out of her bad patch.